HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Declare communication to be MustSupport and Modifier:
+* Declare communication to be a MustSupport and Summary element:

   ```
-  * communication MS ?!
+  * communication MS SU
   ```

 * Declare a list of elements and nested elements to be MustSupport: